-Maintenance of Wakefulness Test (MWT): A daytime sleep study that measures the ability to stay awake for a defined period of time (Littner et al., 2005).
+Maintenance of Wakefulness Test (MWT): A daytime sleep study that measures the ability to stay awake in nonstimulating conditions for a defined period of time (Littner et al., 2005; Krahn et al., 2021).

-Monitoring Time: Total recording time minus periods of artifact and time the individual was awake as determined by Actigraphy, body position sensor, respiratory pattern, or individual diary (AASM Scoring Manual, 2020).
+Monitoring Time: Total recording time minus periods of artifact and time the individual was awake as determined by Actigraphy, body position sensor, respiratory pattern, or individual diary (AASM Scoring Manual, 2023).

-Multiple Sleep Latency Test (MSLT): A daytime sleep study that measures physiological sleep tendency under standardized conditions in the absence of external alerting factors (Littner et al., 2005).
+Multiple Sleep Latency Test (MSLT): A daytime sleep study that measures physiological sleep tendency under standardized conditions in the absence of external alerting factors (Littner et al., 2005; Krahn et al., 2021).

-Narcolepsy: A condition in which a person experiences excessive daytime sleepiness and may fall asleep at unexpected times, such as during work, school, or driving.
-Narcolepsy type 1 is characterized by excessive daytime sleepiness, cataplexy, and/or, low or absent cerebrospinal fluid hypocretin-1 levels (ICSD-3, 2014).
-Narcolepsy type 2 is characterized by excessive daytime sleepiness, without cataplexy, with unmeasured or normal cerebrospinal fluid hypocretin-1 levels (ICSD-3, 2014).
+Narcolepsy: A condition in which a person experiences Excessive Daytime Sleepiness and may fall asleep at unexpected times, such as during work, school, or driving.
+Narcolepsy type 1 is characterized by Excessive Daytime Sleepiness, cataplexy, and/or low or absent cerebrospinal fluid hypocretin-1 levels (ICSD-3-TR, 2023).
+Narcolepsy type 2 is characterized by Excessive Daytime Sleepiness, without cataplexy, with unmeasured or normal cerebrospinal fluid hypocretin-1 levels (ICSD-3-TR, 2023).